Scottish symbols... kilts and bagpipes, right?

 There are many celebrations which are unique to Scotland, and although many countries celebrate New Year's Eve on December 31st, the Scottish celebrate it in their own unique way!

-There are a whole host of symbolic Scottish traditions and rituals that surround Hogmanay, including First Footing, Redding, fire festivals and more.
-Some have roots that go back to paganism, Viking times and Gaelic traditions.
+There are a whole host of symbolic Scottish traditions and rituals surrounding Hogmanay, including First Footing, Redding, fire festivals and more.

 The Highland Games originated hundreds of years ago as serious competitions designed to test the strength, stamina and bravery of men.